szepeviktor/waf4wordpress/block-bad-requests/README.md

 require_once dirname( __FILE__ ) . '/wp-fail2ban-bad-request-instant.inc.php';
 ```

-Or – in a worse case – install it as an mu-plugin, or in the **worst case** as a normal plugin.
+Or – in a worse case – install it as an mu-plugin.
 It [executes very early](https://wordpress.org/plugins/whats-running/) when `require`-d from `wp-config.php`.
 As an mu-plugin WordPress loads before it executes.
-As a normal plugin the theme and some
-(all before this one) active plugins are executed before it executes.
 You can find out plugin execution order by this simple wp-cli command:

 ```